 - Marine Mammals and Sea Turtles - We know that anthropogenic sound (sound caused by or produced by humans) can temporarily or permanently impair marine mammals’ vitally important ability to process and use sound.
 More information is needed on potential effects from the noise produced from construction and operation of offshore wind.

 - Marine and Coastal Birds and Bats - Much like onshore wind development, there is the potential for Atlantic offshore wind turbines to impact marine and coastal birds and bats, including millions of migratory birds that traverse the Atlantic Flyway, pelagic species (petrels, shearwaters, etc), and those that nest and winter along the Atlantic Coast.
 There is some evidence of localized coastal wind turbines placed near tern colonies resulting in a surprisingly high avian mortality rate.

 How to Avoid Negative Impacts of Wind on Wildlife

-National Wildlife Federation is actively working to help guide the development wildlife-friendly wind energy and make sure the best science and science is used in making decisions around siting and development.
+National Wildlife Federation is actively working to help guide the development wildlife-friendly wind energy and make sure the best science is used in making decisions around siting and development.